JOYCE of Whitchurch Clockmakers 1690 – 1965

 The Joyce family were Shropshire clockmakers for almost three hundred years.
 Click here to find out about the family and our researches.
 Click each image below for a larger view.

 Copies of our book are available.
 Details below.
 See Buy our Books page

 History of the Joyce family of clockmakers based at Wrexham, Cockshutt and Whitchurch, including some examples of non-turret clocks they made.

 A chronology of Joyce turret clocks tracing the development in turret clock design.

 A year in the life – 1957 from the company Day Book.

-And much more.Click the thumbnails below to see some sample pages from the book:
+And much more.Click the thumbnails below to see some sample pages (in low resolution) from the book:

 Read Chris McKay’s review of our book, below, which was published in the Horological Journal, February 2014 issue.

 The February 2014 edition of Clocks Magazine contained a review of our book.
 John Hunter began…. ‘………… it seems, the noises coming out of the British government are indicating that the economy is on the mend – and no bad thing too.
 I think this is reflected in the horological world.
 Correct me if I’m wrong, but there seems to be a more positive note around and about.
 We can see this in a number of ways – even in this issue of CLOCKS Magazine.
 For example on page 30 you will find a review of a magnificent new book about Joyce of Whitchurch, the well known makers of turret clocks………..’
 Click for pdf.